 The bizarre FA Cup of 1976

-Southampton's trophies are not a lot in number and they've never won the league, but the FA Cup win of 1976 felt like a league title.
-Southampton, then active at the second tier, surprised friend and foe by beating Manchester United 1-0 in the final at Wembley.
+Southampton doesn't have many trophies to their name and they've never won the league, but the FA Cup win of 1976 felt like a league title.
+Southampton, then active in the second tier, surprised friend and foe by beating Manchester United 1-0 in the final at Wembley.
 Back home on the south coast, a folk festival broke out the likes of which the city had never seen.
-The Saints took a bus tour through the streets of Southampton that brought in as many as 250,000 people, and especially at the end point Guildhall Square was full with people.
+The Saints took a bus tour through the streets of Southampton that brought in as many as 250,000 people, and especially the endpoint of Guildhall Square was full of people.
 Here the players were honoured at City Hall, and the FA Cup was shown one more time, on the small balcony on Civic Centre Road.

 Le Tissier Arms